Positive liberty: Examples

 Put in the simplest terms, one might say that a democratic society is a free society because it is a self-determined society, and that a member of that society is free to the extent that he or she participates in its democratic process.
 But there are also individualist applications of the concept of positive freedom.
 For example, it is sometimes said that a government should aim actively to create the conditions necessary for people to be self-sufficient or to achieve self-realization.

-In "Recovering the Social Contract", Ron Replogle made a metaphor that is helpful in understanding positive liberty.
+In "Recovering the Social Contract", Ron Replogle made a metaphor that he believed to be helpful in understanding positive liberty.
 "Surely, it is no assault on my dignity as a person if you take my car keys, against my will, when I have had too much to drink.
 There is nothing paradoxical about making an agreement beforehand providing for paternalistic supervision in circumstances when our competence is open to doubt."
 In this sense, positive liberty is the adherence to a set of rules agreed upon by all parties involved, all of whom must agree to any alterations to the rules.
 Therefore, positive liberty is a contractarian philosophy.